-With the exception of systemic corticosteroids, intranasal corticosteroids are the most effective single agents for controlling the spectrum of allergic rhinitis symptoms, according to the AAAAI.44 Intranasal corticosteroids are generally not associated with systemic side effects in adults.
+With the exception of systemic corticosteroids, intranasal corticosteroids are the most effective single agents for controlling the spectrum of allergic rhinitis symptoms, according to the AAAAI.48 Intranasal corticosteroids are generally not associated with systemic side effects in adults.
 Local side effects such as nasal irritation and bleeding may occur, but incidence is minimized if patients are carefully instructed in the use of drugs in this class.
 The nasal septum should be periodically examined to assure that there are no mucosal erosions that may precede development of nasal septal perforations, a complication rarely associated with intranasal corticosteroids.

 Clinical trials have shown intranasal corticosteroids are similar in efficacy.
-Differences between products are found in number of sprays needed per day and dosing frequency. preference for products may also differ.
+Differences between products are found in number of sprays needed per day and dosing frequency.
+Patient preference for products may also differ.

-Azelastine (Astelin) nasal spray offers an alternative to intranasal corticosteroids, oral antihistamines and intranasal ipratropium for treatment of allergic rhinitis.
-The drug has been shown to be as effective as oral antihistamines, but no published trials to date are available comparing azelastine to intranasal corticosteroids.
-Factors limiting use of azelastine include route of administration, incidence of sedation and taste perversion.
+Both intranasal antihistamines, azelastine (Astelin) and olopatadine (Patanase) offer an alternative to intranasal corticosteroids, oral antihistamines and intranasal ipratropium for Azelastine has been shown to be as effective as oral treatment of allergic rhinitis. antihistamines, but no published trials to date are available comparing either of them to intranasal corticosteroids.
+Factors limiting use of azelastine and olopatadine include route of administration and taste perversion.